 - 1 bunch fresh cilantro (about 1/2 ounce)

 For The Jalapeño Tequila:

 - 1 cup 100% agave silver tequila

 - 1 medium jalapeño

 - 1/2 ounce freshly squeezed lime juice

 - limes for garnish

-- To make a cocktail: Combine the carrot juice, tequila, orange juice, Cointreau, lime juice, and cilantro syrup in a cocktail shaker and fill halfway with ice.
+- For The Margarita Cocktail: Combine the carrot juice, tequila, orange juice, Cointreau, lime juice, and cilantro syrup in a cocktail shaker and fill halfway with ice.
 Close and shake until thoroughly chilled, about 15 to 20 shakes.
 Strain into a rocks glass filled halfway with fresh ice, add a pinch of salt (if using), garnish with a lime, and serve.